fazetu/jeopyrdy/README.md

 ## Run Game Script

-Then, from a terminal that is within this cloned directory, the game can be played with:
+Then, from a terminal that is within this cloned directory, and from a python environment with the dependencies installed, the game can be played with:

 ```
 python path-to-your-game.py